PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize terminal Slice/Concat boundary StridedSlice cleanup

+The managed 25-result inventory next selects the unconsumed terminal Slice/Concat recovery result and its immediately following recorded boundary input Transpose/StridedSlice/QDQ/Concat pass.
+The recovery already owns its fourteen children through `TerminalSliceConcatRecoveryContext`, and the boundary pass consumes the exact model and `LayoutState` embedded in that context.
+A future `run_terminal_slice_concat_boundary_stridedslice_cleanup()` owner can therefore execute the recovery first, execute the boundary pass second, and return both complete results without retaining the observation-only recovery local in the lowerer.

+The boundary keeps the recorded terminal channel-slice Mul/Add bridge as its immediate predecessor and the recorded Swish residual-Concat closure as its immediate successor.
+Characterization fixes the recovery's complete fourteen- result schema, the boundary pass's complete four-counter schema, exact context/model/layout forwarding, both lowerer compatibility wrappers, and the independent later terminal Slice/Concat route through the final-boundary orchestrator.

+Production remains unchanged pending the two-child owner.
+Focused and fixed 9-file affected sequential characterization report `3 passed, 1 xfailed` and `345 passed, 1 xfailed`; the sole expected failure requires the intentionally absent future owner.
+The standalone phase-store validation reports `2 passed`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The raw/managed inventory remains 27/25, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+No real-model conversion was repeated for this characterization.